 A Statement of Additional Information about the Funds has been filed with the Securities and Exchange Commission (SEC).
-The Statement of Additional Information, the independent registered public accounting firm's report and financial statements in the Funds' most recent annual report, and the financial statements in the Funds' most recent annual report, and the financial statements information about the Green Century Funds' investments is available in the Funds' annual and semi-annual reports.
+The Statement of Additional Information, the independent registered public accounting firm's report and financial statements in the Funds' most recent annual report, and the financial statements in the Funds' most recent semi-annual report, are incorporated by reference in this prospectus.
+Additional information about the Green Century Funds' investments is available in the Funds' annual and semi-annual reports.
 The annual report includes a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during their last fiscal year.
 To obtain free copies of any of these documents or to make shareholder inquiries, call 1-800-934-7336.
 Each of these documents is also available on our website at www.greencentury.com.